windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/5_sql_quickstart/index.md

 ## Create Script

-Next, let's create a Script that will use the newly created Resource.
+Next, let's create a script that will use the newly created Resource.
 Head on to the <a href="https://app.windmill.dev/" rel="nofollow">Home</a> page and click on the "+Script" button.
 Name the Script `my_postgres_script`, give it a summary, "Query a PostgreSQL Database" for example and select "PostgreSQL" as the language.

 ![Script creation first step](../../../assets/integrations/psql-3-script-creation.png)

-We will use Postgres' parameterized queries with the template being written in TypeScript.
+We will use PostgreSQL's' parameterized queries with the template being written in TypeScript.

 As given by the template, there are two ways to execute queries from Windmill.